Here’s our scores out of 10 for Neal Ardley’s men after the 1-1 draw at the death with Coventry.

 Ardley threw on George Oakley and Tyrone Barnett, but looked unlikely to score until Captain Marvel’s late intervention.

-How well did AFC Wimbledon play today?
+How well did AFC Wimbledon play tonight?

 0+ VOTES SO FAR